rbl/REDlib/README.md

 If you want to grab the source and build it from scratch, see the section further down.

-Most people will just want to grab the latest pre-compiled binary from here:
+Most people will just want to grab the latest pre-compiled binary from <http://redlib.realityboxlabs.com/download>

 A full example application is included in the source distribution.